-One of the secrets to this vegan wild rice salad recipe’s success is using raw sweet corn.
+One of the secrets to this vegan wild rice salad’s success is using raw sweet corn.
 It provides the perfect crunchy pop of flavor.
 I do not recommend using frozen sweet corn, because it is not the same.
 It won’t taste bad, but it will not be the same.
 The other secret to this vegan wild rice salad is using fresh chives.
-Chives bring a freshness and a flavor that intensifies as the salad marinades together.
+Chives bring a freshness and a flavor that intensifies as the salad marinades.

 This salad holds up.
-Nothing wilts!
 It can be made ahead of time, and stored in the fridge.
 It travels well, and works great for road trips, picnics, camping trips, or a day at the lake.
 Best of all, it is hearty and delicious!

 Summer Wild Rice Salad with Chives, Sweet Corn and Zucchini